perseids-project/perseids_docs/integrations/README.md

 Perseids uses [CTS URNs](http://www.homermultitext.org/hmt-docs/specifications/ctsurn/) as stable identifiers for primary source texts and CITE URNs Commentaries, Annotations and Images.

 Adding support for additional document types and/or stable identifier types is possible.
-This requires a clearly defined and consistent stable identifier syntax for the document type and extension of the base Identifier class im SoSOL to implement the business logic for the identifier and document type, including specification of a schema against which the document can be validated, if desired.
+This requires a clearly defined and consistent stable identifier syntax for the document type and extension of the base Identifier class (in [Ruby](http://rubyonrails.org/)) to implement the business logic for the identifier and document type, including specification of a schema against which the document can be validated, if desired.